SystemSpecs To Banks: Apply Analytics To Your Data | Leadership Newspaper

 The discussants at the panel tagged: ‘Driving Digital and Innovation’ also said Nigeria’s multiple identification number need to be collapsed into one to build a national data for the country, a thing they say is essential for the economy.

 Rogerio Mascarenhas in his presentation said the current financial intermediation system remains highly complex and generates over $5 trillion of revenues.
-Banks perfume most of the activities in the industry today.
+Banks perform most of the activities in the industry today.
 Profit remains elusive leading to depressed valuation.
 “Today, we at a tipping point for traditional banking,” he acknowledged.

 Highlighting some of the technological transformation across most sectors of the global economy, he said banks need to transform their DNA to be prepared for the future.